solytic/sql-spark-connector/README.md

 ### Steps to create a release

+1. Checkout a new branch, e.g.: `git checkout -b release-v-1-4-0`
-1. Make sure all your local changes are committed
+2. Make sure all your local changes are committed
-2. Make sure that the version number in the pom.xml ends with `-SNAPSHOT`, so e.g. `1.2.0-SNAPSHOT` - the version without SNAPSHOT is the one that is going to be published, so `1.2.0` in this case
+3. Make sure that the version number in the pom.xml ends with `-SNAPSHOT`, so e.g. `1.2.0-SNAPSHOT` - the version without SNAPSHOT is the one that is going to be published, so `1.2.0` in this case
-3. Since the tests will be executed during the release, run `docker compose up -d` to start the Docker setup
+4. Since the tests will be executed during the release, run `docker compose up -d` to start the Docker setup
-4. Run `mvn release:clean`
+5. Run `mvn release:clean`
-5. Run `mvn release:prepare` to prepare the release, which will increment the version, create a tag in Git, etc.
+6. Run `mvn release:prepare` to prepare the release, which will increment the version, create a tag in Git, etc.
    * **Note**: on Mac, you need to run `GPG_TTY=$(tty) mvn release:prepare`, see [here](https://stackoverflow.com/questions/57591432/gpg-signing-failed-inappropriate-ioctl-for-device-on-macos-with-maven)
    * This will ask you for the version number to be published, the new version, etc.
    * It will also run the tests
    * Run `mvn release:perform` to create the release
+7. Update the README: add the new version to the table
+8. Create a PR on GitHub and have it reviewed
-6. Create a release on GitHub and add the release notes
+9. After the PR has been merged, create a release on GitHub and add the release notes